 Manuscripts should contain between 3,500 to 5,000 words in the body text.
-Submissions should be in Microsoft Word, double-spaced in Courier New, 12-point font.
+Submissions should be in Microsoft Word, double-spaced in Times New Roman, 12-point font.

-Manuscripts will use endnotes (not footnotes) prepared according to the provisions outlined in The Chicago Manual of Style, 17th edition, chapter 14.
-Endnotes must be manually typed.
-(The automatically generated endnotes employed by Microsoft Word have proven to be extremely problematic during conversion into final layout format for publication, causing delays and additional rekeying of material.)
-Manuscripts that arrive with automated endnotes will be returned to the authors for compliance with endnote submission requirements.
+Manuscripts will use editorial style outlined in The Publication Manual of the American Psychological Association, 7th edition.
+References must be manually typed.
+(The automatically generated references employed by Microsoft Word have proven to be extremely problematic during conversion into final layout format for publication, causing delays and additional rekeying of material.)
+Manuscripts that arrive with automated references will be returned to the authors for compliance with submission requirements.
 Bibliographies will not be used and should not be submitted with manuscripts.